apache/dolphinscheduler/docs/docs/en/guide/upgrade.md

     export SPRING_DATASOURCE_PASSWORD={password}
     ```

-- Execute database upgrade script:
+Execute database upgrade script: `sh ./tools/bin/upgrade-schema.sh`

-    `sh ./tools/bin/upgrade-schema.sh`
+### Upgrade Service

+#### Change Configuration `bin/env/install_config.conf`

+- If you deploy with Pseudo-Cluster deployment, change it according to [Pseudo-Cluster](./installation/pseudo-cluster.md) section "Modify Configuration".
+- If you deploy with Cluster deployment, change it according to [Cluster](./installation/cluster.md) section "Modify Configuration".

+And them run command `sh ./bin/start-all.sh` to start all services.

-## Backend Service Upgrade
+## Notice

-### Modify the Content in `conf/config/install_config.conf` File

-- Standalone Deployment please refer to the [Standalone-Deployment](./installation/standalone.md).
-- Cluster Deployment please refer to the [Cluster-Deployment](./installation/cluster.md).

-#### Masters Need Attentions
+### Differences of worker group (before or after version 1.3.1 of dolphinscheduler)

-Create worker group in 1.3.1 version has a different design:
+The architecture of worker group is different between version

+before or after 1.3.1

-- Before version 1.3.1 worker group can be created through UI interface.
+- Before version 1.3.1(include itself) worker group can be created through UI interface.
 - Since version 1.3.1 worker group can be created by modifying the worker configuration.

-#### When Upgrade from Version Before 1.3.1 to 1.3.2, the Below Operations are What We Need to Do to Keep Worker Group Configuration Consist with Previous
+#### How Can I Do When I Upgrade from 1.3.1

-1. Go to the backup database, search records in `t_ds_worker_group table`, mainly focus `id, name and IP` three columns.
+* Check the backup database, search records in table `t_ds_worker_group table` and mainly focus on three columns: `id, name and IP`.

 | id | name | ip_list    |
 | :---         |     :---:      |          ---: |
 | 1   | service1     | 192.168.xx.10    |
 | 2   | service2     | 192.168.xx.11,192.168.xx.12      |

-2. Modify the worker configuration in `conf/config/install_config.conf` file.
+* Modify worker related configuration in `bin/env/install_config.conf`.

 Assume bellow are the machine worker service to be deployed:

 | hostname | ip |
 | :---  | :---:  |
 | ds1   | 192.168.xx.10     |